 High latency can make your digital life harder in more ways than one.
 For instance, imagine experiencing latency issues while in a virtual job interview.
 While video conferencing, your internet connection might not be able to keep up with the interview, possibly causing the software to shut down.

 However, there are a few things you can do to help reduce high latency.
 Perhaps the most significant step is your choice of ISP.
-Choices matter a lot and choosing a reliable and fast ISP like Frontier can make a world of difference in reducing network latency issues.
+Choices matter a lot and choosing a fast ISP like Frontier can make a world of difference in reducing network latency issues.

 Some common causes of network latency issues include: